EnterpriseTrainingCenter/sW2019/Instructions/Labs/Azure-File-Sync.md

     Select-AzSubscription -SubscriptionId 00000000-0000-0000-0000-000000000000
     ````

-1. Create a resource group with the name **HARDSH-** followed by your user name.
+1. Create a resource group with the name **AzFS-** followed by your user name.

     ````powershell
     $resourceGroupName = 'AzFS-' # append your user name